jh-evans/readthedocs/docs/source/on_failure.rst

 3. Some other piece of code

 Code you call may fail in one of the three ways described above: normal, no-progress or process-wide.
 If it is process-wide, your program stops as the error is serious enough to prevent it from running any more.
-If failure is normal, the called code is likely to respond to you in such a way that you can handle in the normal course of operation.
-A no-progress error reported to you will require you to report this elsewhere, e.g., to let a user know, or your code will try to recover the situation, possibly by reporting the issue to a third-party process that can rectify the situation.
+If failure is normal, the called code will respond in a way that can be handled by the calling code in the normal course of operation.
+No-progress errors are likely to require reporting elsewhere, for example, to inform a user, or your calling code can attempt to recover the situation, possibly by reporting the issue to a third-party process whose role is to rectify the situation.

+For the happy path, the called code is a black box.
+You request the code to do something, it suceeds and you get an appropriate result.

+However, when considering the failure path, the called code is not a black box.
+You request code to perform a task, the code attempts it and reports back to you a failure that indicates detail within the black box.
+This detail is usually required to enable the calling code to respond to the error appropriately.
+The detail may be remote system not responding or disk write failed.

 Relationship between the called code and the calling, called is not quite a blacj box "I can't handle this, you need to know about it or you need to handle it" --- the two cases are confused.